IMac G4: Release

-Apple launched the iMac G4 in a staggered fashion.
+Apple launched the iMac G4 in a staggered fashion due to supply constraints.
+(Note: Initially, the iMac G4 was supposed to be the top-end of the iMac line, while the lower-end models would have been revamped versions of the CRT models.
+Instead, the new design replaced the entire lineup, leading to a struggle for Apple's vendors to produce up to ten times as many units as previously planned.)
 Only the most-expensive 15-inch model was available in January 2002, followed by the cheaper configurations in February and March.
 Preorders of the iMac in its first week after announcement were the highest of any Apple product since the original.
 Apple said it received more than 150,000 preorders for the iMac in the first month, and produced more than 5,000 iMacs a day to meet the initial demand.
 Higher prices for RAM and LCDs caused the company to raise the price on iMac configurations by $100, though existing orders were honored at the original price.
 A high-end model with a larger display was released in August.
 This 17-inch iMac offered a widescreen 1440×900 pixel display, more hard drive capacity, better graphics, and was slightly heavier.
 The other iMacs dropped back to their original prices.
 Low-end versions of the previous G3 model continued to be sold until 2003 until they were replaced by the eMac.
 The most expensive configuration of the eMac was cheaper than the entry-level iMac G4.

 The next revision to the iMac line came in February 2003; the previous configurations offered were reduced to a single 15- and 17-inch model each.
 Alongside lower prices, they featured faster processors, optical drives, and faster AirPort Extreme networking and RAM on the 17-inch model.
 The 17-inch model also added an audio-in jack, the ability to mirror the display to composite video devices via an adapter, and a Bluetooth expansion module for short-range wireless communication with peripherals.

 In September 2003, the iMac line was revised again, with the 15- and 17-inch models receiving faster processors and graphics at the same prices, and faster USB 2.0 ports replacing the 1.1 versions.
 The 15-inch model also received the Bluetooth and AirPort Extreme networking support that had previously been exclusive to the larger model.
 A larger 20-inch monitor option was added in November, featuring the same specs as the 17-inch model.
 The 20-inch models were heavier and the arm stiffer to support the larger display, which made the monitors harder to manipulate and position.